towersvault/shinpokered/README.md

 #Graphics
+- GBC color palettes have been back-ported from Yellow-version.
+- Additional GBC color additions
+  - Scrolling mons on the title screen have their own palettes loaded on the GBC.
+  - In the blue version intro, jigglypuff has it's own palette loaded on the GBC.
+  - Oak-speech nidorino has its color palette on the GBC.
 - You can now play as a girl when starting a new game
-  - Has front, back, walking, and cycling sprites
+  - Has front, back, walking, fishing, and cycling sprites
   - Has unique default names when starting a new game
 - If a pkmn has DVs that would make it shiny in Gen 2, an unused "power up" style of animation plays when it enters battle
 - If playing on a super gameboy, shiny pkmn will have a palette swap on the status screen and also change color in battle